Total Knee Arthroplasty

 Procedure

-A total knee arthroplasty is a knee replacement.
+A total knee arthroplasty in layman’s terms is a knee replacement.
 An incision is made (about 8 in) in the front of a patient’s knee under clean conditions.
 Dr. Faulkner and his assistant will identify many anatomic structures and will place retractors that help protect those structures and allow for visualization.
-Guides are used to cut the bone to accommodate the implants that are placed at the ends of the bone and to correct the alignment.
-Dr. Faulkner will then trial several sizes of the new components to evaluate best anatomic fit for the patient.
-New components will be fixated to the remaining bone with cement.
-Several layers of tissue and the incision will be closed and dressings will be placed over the incision.
+The Mako robot is used to cut the bone to accommodate the implants that are placed at the ends of the bone and to correct the alignment.
+Dr. Faulkner will then trial the new components to evaluate best anatomic fit for the patient.
+New components will be fixated to the remaining bone with either cement or will be press-fit with a component that has a porous metal.
+Several layers of tissue and the incision are closed and dressings will be placed over the incision.

-- This surgery is most often performed under a spinal with a nerve block and sedation, but is sometimes performed with a general anesthesia and nerve block.
-In either case, local anesthesia is injected into the knee to help control pain after surgery.
+- This surgery is most often performed under a spinal anesthetic with a nerve block and IV sedation, but is sometimes performed with a general anesthesia and nerve block.
+In all cases, local anesthesia is injected into the knee to help control pain after surgery.

 - The incisions are closed with absorbable suture.
 The dressing that is applied in the operating room is waterproof, which means patients can shower immediately after surgery as long as there is a good seal around the dressing.